deltaDNA/ios-smartads-sdk/README.md

 pod 'DeltaDNAAds', '~> 1.0'
 ```

 The deltaDNA SDKs are available from our private spec repository, its url must be added as a source to your podfile.
 DeltaDNAAds depends on our analytics SDK, which will also be installed.
+The above example will install all the ad networks we support.
+To install just a subset declare each subspec separately in your podfile.

 ### Usage